 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the PERSONALITY & PERSONAL STYLE category section of our site.

 The assessment asks respondents to rate the likelihood that they would engage in the type of behavior depicted in the item illustration on a 7-point Likert scale.
 Response options range from extremely likely to extremely unlikely.
 The item illustrations in the FF-NPQ depict personality-relevant behaviors that are based on the Five-Factor Model of personality.
-The 60-item FF-NPQ takes approximately 10 minutes to complete.
+The 60-item Five-Factor Nonverbal Personality Questionnaire takes approximately 10 minutes to complete.
 The FF-NPQ measures Extraversion, Agreeableness, Conscientiousness, Neuroticism, and Openness to Experience — better known as the ‘Big 5’ factors of personality.

 This innovative nonverbal measure is suitable for the assessment of normal adult personality in counseling, research and business settings.
 The FF-NPQ is ideal for cross-cultural comparisons, as well as for people who have reading difficulties, language barriers, or problems with attention and concentration.